 I know one mom who is a dance teacher, and her own children will do their school work in another room, while she’s teaching.
 They can be done all 5 core subjects (math, spelling, grammar, penmanship and writing) in two hours.
 Have they learned less simply because they’re good students and work diligently?

 My oldest did math, reading, writing, and Bible study on a 1 hour trip to my 2nd’s specialists’ appointments.
 My middle kids brought their school work with us to my chiropractor’s appointment.

 One of the best things about homeschooling is the flexibility.

 There seems to be this need for an artificial separation between home and work and school.
-But as my business grows, there is no set-apart time.
-It’s all blended together.
+“School” has to look one way, and home is something different.

 We are a family, and everything — work, parenting, cleaning, homeschooling — everything happens together.

 Because life: homeschooling, parenting, work, cleaning up.. everything is done all together, there’s so much I could count as “school”.
 The formal seat work we do is just one small aspect of our homeschool.
 There’s so much more that can be counted.
 Thankfully I’m not in a jurisdiction that requires reporting, but if I were, I wouldn’t worry at all about reporting hours.
 We easily spend all day in learning activities.

 Answering the questions